EngFlow/example/tools/simulator_manager/Sources/ORPHAN_SIMULATOR_FIX.md

 ## Verification status

-There is no `BUILD` file or `Package.swift` for this target yet, so it isn't wired into Bazel and can't be built with `swift build` either.
-This change has been verified by code review against the existing invariants (see `LEASE_LIFECYCLE.md`), not by compiling or running it.
+`bazel build //experiments/yannic/macsimulatormanager/swift:macsimulatormanager`
+now succeeds for real (see [`README.md`](README.md#building-it)), and `bazel-bin/experiments/yannic/macsimulatormanager/swift/macsimulatormanager --help` runs and prints the expected flags, including `--reap-interval-seconds`.
+That confirms the code compiles and links against `ShellOut`/`ArgumentParser`/SwiftNIO correctly, but not the runtime behavior described above — there's no CoreSimulator runtime installed on the machine this was built on (`xcrun simctl list runtimes` is empty there), so the lease/reaper/escalation logic itself is still verified only by code review against the invariants in `LEASE_LIFECYCLE.md`, not by exercising it.
+Getting the toolchain wired up also required one unplanned fix: this repo's `common:clang` config enforces `-Werror=sign-compare` globally (including for host tools), which `rules_swift`'s own bundled `tools/common/process.cc` doesn't build clean under — exempted via a `--per_file_copt` in `.bazelrc` rather than patching upstream, mirroring the existing `.pb.cc` exemption right above it.

 Before relying on this in production:

-1. Confirm this branch is actually the source for whatever customers run — given the missing build target and the `DO NOT MERGE` history noted above, that's not yet established.
+1. Confirm this branch is actually the source for whatever customers run — given the `DO NOT MERGE` history noted above, that's not yet established.
    If it is, push this branch and get it merged; if there's a separate deploy path, find it.
-2. Set up a build target (Bazel or an ad hoc `Package.swift`) so this code compiles and can be typechecked — it currently depends on `ShellOut`, `ArgumentParser`, and SwiftNIO, none of which are vendored here.
-3. Manually exercise the restart-orphan path: lease a config, `kill -9` the daemon, start a new instance with a short `--reap-interval-seconds`, and confirm the orphaned clone disappears from `xcrun simctl list devices` within two sweep intervals without touching unrelated simulators.
+2. Manually exercise the restart-orphan path: lease a config, `kill -9` the daemon, start a new instance with a short `--reap-interval-seconds`, and confirm the orphaned clone disappears from `xcrun simctl list devices` within two sweep intervals without touching unrelated simulators.
-4. Manually exercise the wedged-device escalation path: lease a config, then independently hang or otherwise make its clone's `simctl shutdown`/`delete` fail out-of-band, and confirm the reaper force-kills its `launchd_sim` after 3 failed sweeps rather than retrying forever.
+3. Manually exercise the wedged-device escalation path: lease a config, then independently hang or otherwise make its clone's `simctl shutdown`/`delete` fail out-of-band, and confirm the reaper force-kills its `launchd_sim` after 3 failed sweeps rather than retrying forever.